Copy of Princess Sibyl's necklace

-Marta Włodarska decided to make a copy of the necklace which she found in the collection of the museum in Malbork.
-She presented it for the first time at the International Fair for Amber, Jewellery and Gemstones Amberif in Gdańsk in March 2012.
-Although it was just a copy, it created a lot of interest which came along with a few offers of purchase.
+Marta Włodarska, however, decided to make a copy of the necklace from the Malbork collection.
+She presented it for the first time during the International Amber, Jewelery and Gemstones Fair in Gdansk in March 2012.
+Although it was only a copy, it still aroused great interest combined with several purchase offers.

 At the exhibition in the Castle Museum in Malbork, we will no longer find the Princess Sibyl's necklace, but "a fragment of a necklace - 10 beads, Gdańsk, 17th century (?)".
 "To my knowledge, there were many such necklaces at that time, so it really will be difficult to determine clearly whether a given necklace or its fragments belonged to Princess Sybilla.
 Certainly, however, our beads are not the same as the necklace reproduced in 1937 by Alfred Rohde "- explained Dr. Anna Sobecka, guardian of the amber collection of the Castle Museum in Malbork.